davide-marchiori/k-alpha/README.md

 Inter-rater reliability is a cornerstone of rigorous empirical research in different contexts and domains.
 The K-Alpha Calculator, *Krippendorff's Alpha Calculator*,  is designed to simplify the computation of Krippendorff’s Alpha, one of the most widely employed statistical measures for inter-rater reliability (Krippendorff, 2019).
 By providing a free tool with a user-friendly interface for calculating this coefficient, the K-Alpha Calculator aims to enhance research quality and reliability by offering an accessible and standalone tool for users.
 For an in-depth review of the theoretical and mathematical underpinnings of Krippendorff's Alpha, please refer to [Krippendorff (2019)](https://doi.org/10.4135/9781071878781).
-For a detailed overview of The K-Alpha Calculator please refer to our [academic article](https://www.k-alpha.org/article).
+For a detailed overview of The K-Alpha Calculator please refer to our academic article, [Marzi et al. (2024)](https://doi.org/10.1016/j.mex.2023.102545).

 ---

 ## Software Description

 The K-Alpha Calculator is hosted at [k-alpha.org](https://www.k-alpha.org/).
 It is completely free, and its source code can be accessed here on [GitHub](https://github.com/davide-marchiori/k-alpha).
-The code behind the K-Alpha Calculator performs the calculation steps following the procedure on [Krippendorff (2019)](https://doi.org/10.4135/9781071878781).
-It also incorporates the adjustments and considerations outlined in the bootstrapping method as described by [Hayes and Krippendorff (2007)](https://doi.org/10.1080/19312450709336664).
+The code behind the K-Alpha Calculator performs the calculation steps following the procedure on [Krippendorff (2019)](https://doi.org/10.4135/9781071878781), discussed in  [Marzi et al. (2024)](https://doi.org/10.1016/j.mex.2023.102545).

 ### How to Use